Fatima Malik

 Student Researcher, University of Leeds

 Welcome!!
 You can call me either Cothney or Theresa.
-Currently, a student at the University of Lille in France.
-I am navigating the intriguing nuances of researching in England, France, and Italy.
-During my summer research experience, I have been concentrating on 'Mapping colonial subjects from the French Resistance' with a crosscultural experience between France and the UK.. ask me more if you would like to.
+Currently, back at University of Leeds for my 4th year!
+Came back from my experience abroad as a student at the 'Université de Lille' in France.
+I am navigating the intriguing nuances of researching in England, France, Italy and Zambia.
+During my first summer research experience, I have been concentrating on 'Mapping colonial subjects from the French Resistance' with a crosscultural experience between France and the UK..
+For my LIA, I have partnered with a school venture to teach in Lusaka, Zambia...ask me more if you would like to.

 Claire Zhang Hannick